saechaol/fullstack-vue-graphql-web-app/README.md

 # fullstack-vue-graphql-web-app
 A fullstack web application that uses Vue.js as a frontend, and MongoDB with Apollo GraphQL as a backend.
-The application will support secure user authentication (registration and sign in), posting, liking and commenting.
+The application supports secure user authentication (registration and sign in), posting, post updating and removal, liking and commenting.

 ![imageOne](./readme_images/4.png)